 On 29 April 1903 a new ship was launched at the Low Walker shipyard of Whitworth & Co Ltd at Newcastle-on-Tyne, England for the Adelaide Steamship Company (ASC).
 It was named SS Yongala by Miss Adamson, daughter of Mr H Adamson, Superintendent Engineer for ASC.
+The name of the new ship came from a small town in South Australia located about 250 kilometres north of Adelaide.
+The correct pronunciation of the town is Yong-gola rather than Yon-gala, but the ship has been more commonly called Yon-gala.

 SS Yongala was 363 feet (c 109 metres) long, 46.25 feet (c 13.9 metres) wide and 30 feet (9 metres) deep.
 She displaced 3,664 gross tons.
 Power came from a five cylinder expansion steam engine built by Wallsend-Shipway Engineering Company Limited.
 The steam was provided by five coal fired boilers.
 She was a passenger and cargo vessel built primarily for the Fremantle (Western Australia) to Sydney run.